duotkuer/Weather-Indabax-/README.md

 # 🌤️ Weather Image Classification using PyTorch

 This repository contains a complete solution for classifying weather conditions from images using a fine-tuned EfficientNetB3 model in **PyTorch**.
-The task was to predict weather types from the **Mendeley Weather Dataset**, aiming to build a high-performing image classifier suitable for real-time applications like weather detection tools.
+The task was to predict weather types from the **Mendeley Weather Dataset**, aiming to build a high-performing image classifier suitable for real-time applications like weather prediction

 ---